JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-data-types-with-c.md

 ## Types in C Language

-What data types do we have in C language?
+What types do we have in C language?
 Let's first all of them.
 I use the [C data types](https://en.wikipedia.org/wiki/C_data_types) article from Wikipedia.
 It shows the following types groups:
 - basic types: `char, int, float, double`